Go To Previous Page

 Introduction

-Nursing is a health care profession where trained individuals help people stay healthy, recover from illness, or manage chronic conditions.
-Nurses work in hospitals, clinics, homes, and other places to provide care and support.
+Nursing is a healthcare profession where trained professionals help people stay healthy, recover from illness, and manage long-term conditions.

 What Nurses Do: